 This Asian inspired dish uses a classic French technique.
 The fish is baked in a parchment parcel on a bed of herbs and topped with a scrumptious Asian sauce.
 This is a great recipe for entertaining, because the parcels can be cut open and served with a flourish right at the table.
-Very easy to put together, your friends will love this!
+And its simple to make!
+Your friends will look at you with amazement!

-• 4 scallions, white parts thinly sliced lengthwise, green tops, chopped
+• 4 scallions, white part thinly sliced lengthwise, chop green tops and set aside

 • 6 cilantro sprigs, chop the leaves and set stems aside